hraban/outbound-rules/README.md

 will only allow requests to your own hostname and to code.jquery.com.
 Anything else is forbidden.

+## Details

+This system protects you against an attack where some malicious javascript finds its way onto your page (e.g. you forgot to HTML escape a value before rendering it on your page, like a user's e-mail address in an admin dashboard).
+Once this attacker controlled javascript is executed, they can "steal" session cookies or other data only visible to your session by sending it to an attacker controlled server.
+E.g.  through XHR, by loading an image in the background, or by making the entire page a link to a remote page which quickly links back.

+This plugin doesn't prevent the initial javascript from being loaded or executed.
+Rather, it prevents it from ever "escaping" your host.
+This means that even though the script now has access to sensitive data, it cannot send it anywhere.
+At least not through the browser.

 ## Syntax

 If a page has a HTTP header with name `Outbound-Rules`, the value is parsed as a